ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

   - [Rubrica](#rubrica)
   - [References](#references-2)

-# Introduction to  NextJS, React and REST
+# Introduction to the JAM Stack with NextJS, React and REST

 ## Introduction to Open AI REST API